Dental Bone Grafts

 What Are Dental Bone Grafts?

-If left long enough, gum disease can damage the jawbone surrounding the teeth.
+If untreated for long enough, gum disease can damage the jawbone surrounding the teeth.
 This often leaves a depression in the bone.
 Having a tooth pulled can also cause a similar effect.
-In many situations, dentists are now able to grow bone where degradation has occurred around our teeth.
-We fix this with a bone graft.
+In many situations, dentists are now able to grow bone where degradation has occurred around the teeth.
+This is done with a bone graft.
 There are many types of bone grafts that we will explain later.

 The exact process may vary depending on your specific situation.
 However, usually, we first lift the gums and thoroughly clean the tooth’s roots below.
 After this step, we prepare the site and insert the new grafting material into the prepared site.
 Today, there are new biologically active gels and growth factors added to the graft to help stimulate and enhance new bone growth more effectively.